liampatterson02/rivulet/README.md

 - Emulates an HDHomeRun tuner
 - Parses M3U playlists from HLS-Proxy
-- Serves a default EPG with channel names
+- Serves a default EPG with channel names as epg listings
 - Redirects stream requests to HLS-Proxy
 - Dockerized for easy deployment
 - Modular codebase for easy extension